RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: RELift: Phase 1 and Phase 2

+The lattice grid points are $\{v_{ij}\}_{i=1,j=1}^{H,W}$, with $N_f = H W$ and entries.
+For the entire Phase~1 and Phase~2 learning tasks, the choice of neural operator can be rather flexible, and several architectures that we tested will be described later.
+For future time extrapolation, only knowing the super-resolution neural operator is insufficient.
+In particular, we note that

+Therefore, simply composing $\mathcal{N}_\theta$ with the coarse propagator $\mathcal{P}_c(\Delta t)$ does not yield a good approximation of the fine‐grid propagator.
+The approximation error incurred at each step accumulates over time, causing the predicted fine‐grid dynamics to drift rapidly away from the ground truth.
+Controlling this compounding error is precisely the goal of Phase~2.
+To this end, as shown in Figure~\ref{fig:srafte-training}, we compose the learned super‐resolution operator $\mathcal{N}_\theta$ with the coarse one‐step propagator $\mathcal{P}_c(\Delta t)$ and a projection operator \( P:\mathbb{R}^{N_f}\rightarrow \mathbb{R}^{N_c}, \) to form an \emph{effective fine‐grid propagator}:

+Here $\mathcal{N}_\theta$ is the super‐resolution neural operator trained in Phase~1, while $\mathcal{P}_c(\Delta t)$ and $P$ are fixed operators.
+Thus in Phase~2, we use the Phase~1 training results as initialization for $\N_{\theta}$, and we then \emph{fine‐tune} the parameters $\theta$ via a new loss function.

-For Phase 2 training, we now use paired snapshots of \textit{exclusively} fine grid dynamics $\{(u_{f}^{(i)},u_{f}^{(i+1)})\}_{i=0}^{K+1}$ as the dataset.
-Crucially, this \textit{is not} a new dataset: the Phase 2 pairs are generated by simply time-shifting the fine targets from Phase 1, pairing each snapshot with its immediate successor.
-By (\ref{eqn:opcomp}), we see that the input fine snapshot is projected into the coarse grid, advanced in time, and then lifted back to the fine grid via the neural operator.
-Consequently, the loss function we seek to minimize is
+Specifically, we use paired snapshots of fine‐grid dynamics \( \{(u_f^{(i)},u_f^{(i+1)})\}_{i=0}^{K} \) as the training data.
+Note that this is \textit{not} a new dataset.
+By (\ref{eqn:opcomp}), each fine snapshot is projected to the coarse grid, advanced by one coarse‐grid step, and then lifted back to the fine grid using the neural operator.
+Accordingly, we minimize the discrepancy between the true fine‐grid evolution and the effective propagator: